regine/meltmodel/README.md

 [http://jekyllrb.com](http://jekyllrb.com).

-Any file in the directory root not prefixed by an underscore will be procedded by Jekyll and included in the final wepage.
+Any file in the directory root not prefixed by an underscore will be processed by Jekyll and included in the final Webpage.
 At the moment, these consist of Markdown files as well as a CSS file which defines how the page is displayed.
 Any of these files may be edited with your favorite text-editor.